 New York University - Leonard N. Stern School of Business; Centre for Economic Policy Research (CEPR); National Bureau of Economic Research (NBER); New York University (NYU) - Department of Finance

 We study the liquidity demand of large settlement banks in the UK and its effect on the Sterling Money Markets before and during the sub-prime crisis of 2007-08.
-Liquidity holdings of large settlement banks experienced on average a 30% increase in the period immediately following 9th August, 2007, the day when money markets froze, igniting the crisis.
-Following this structural break, settlement bank liquidity had a precautionary nature in that it rose on calendar days with a large amount of payment activity and for banks with greater credit risk.
-We establish that the liquidity demand by settlement banks caused overnight inter-bank rates to rise, an effect virtually absent in the pre-crisis period.
-This liquidity effect on inter-bank rates occurred in both unsecured borrowing as well as borrowing secured by UK government bonds.
-Further, the effect was more strongly linked to lender risk than to borrower risk.
+We document that liquidity holdings of the large settlement banks in the UK experienced on average a 30% increase in the period immediately following 9th August, 2007, the day when money markets froze, igniting the crisis.
+Following this structural break, settlement bank liquidity had a precautionary nature in that it rose on calendar days with a large amount of payment activity and more so for weaker banks.
+We establish that this liquidity demand by settlement banks caused overnight inter-bank rates to rise, in both secured and unsecured markets, an effect virtually absent in the pre-crisis period.
+This rise in borrowing rates was experienced by all settlement banks, regardless of counterparty risk, suggestive of an interest-rate contagion from weaker to stronger banks operating through the inter-bank markets.

 Number of Pages in PDF File: 78working papers series

 Date posted: February 8, 2010 ; Last revised: April 30, 2012

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.